cksystemsteaching/selfie/README.md

 > First-fit versus best-fit

-In the memory allocator underlying the garbage collector in selfie, we ignore the problem of possibly slow allocation and apply *first-fit* over a single singly-linked unsorted list as free-list when searching for a suitable memory block in the free-list which means that the allocator takes the first block it can find that fits, removes it from the free-list, and returns the address that refers to the block.
+In the memory allocator underlying the selfie garbage collector, we ignore the problem of possibly slow allocation and apply *first-fit* over a single singly-linked unsorted list as free-list when searching for a suitable memory block in the free-list which means that the allocator takes the first block it can find that fits, removes it from the free-list, and returns the address that refers to the block.
 Only if the allocator cannot find a suitable block, it falls back to the bump pointer.
 Another popular option is to apply *best-fit* when searching the free-list which means that we would look for the smallest free memory block that still fits the request.
 While *best-fit* may obviously take longer than *first-fit*, chances are higher that *best-fit* reduces internal memory fragmentation in the sense that less space inside memory blocks is wasted.
 There are many other combinations of sort and search strategies for lists which nevertheless all have their advantages and disadvantages.

 > Buddy allocator